brinjal curry

 frying brinjal

 11. Pour half cup water.
 If you prefer a dry brinjal curry then reduce the water.
-Add as and when needed while you cook.
+Add as and when needed as you cook.

 water to make brinjal curry